 Purrfect Pals is a resourceful organization and we have saved thousands of lives with our current facility.
-However, we need more space to make our vision, a community in which every cat is wanted, a reality.
-Originally a house built in 1976, our main building is now outdated and the property needs to be updated.
+After twenty-five years, however, we realized that we needed more space to make our vision, a community in which every cat is wanted, a reality.
+Originally a house built in 1976, our main building was outdated and the property needed to be updated.

-We believe it is time for our Purrfect Pals to dream big and expand our shelter with Patty’s House, a brand new two-story, 4000 sqft building.
+We believed it was time for Purrfect Pals to dream big and expand our shelter with Patty’s House, a brand new two-story, 4000 sqft building.
 This expansion of our facility will allow us to increase our capacity, improve services and provide even better care for the cats in our community and their families.

-Our plan also includes minor improvements to our existing buildings and property in order to bring them up to code.
-Renovations include the installation of a commercial fire alarm system, water and septic system upgrades and safety improvements.
+Our shelter expansion project also included minor improvements to our existing buildings and property in order to bring them up to code.
+Renovations included the installation of a commercial fire alarm system, water and septic system upgrades and safety improvements.

 More space at our shelter will allow us to:

 - House up to 100 more cats at a time and increase adoptions significantly.

 - Create a better balance between special kitties who need medical care and easily adoptable cats.

 - House cats and kittens from multiple sources (Everett Animal Shelter, Tacoma Humane Society, Pasado’s Safe Haven, Skagit Valley Humane, The NOAH Center, Olympic Peninsula Humane Society, public intakes, etc.) separately to reduce cross-contamination.